emacsmirror/basic-ide/README.md

 	(add-to-list 'load-path "path/to/basic-ide.el")
 	(require 'basic-ide)
 ```
-And to use it launch
+And to use it, launch

 ``` lisp
 	(basic-ide-mode)